joshido/OthelloTeamJavascript/README.md

-This is the proposed solution for a JavaScript based kata
+This is the proposed solution for a JavaScript based kata - find all legal moves in an Othello board

 Participants: